 Looking back on it, all these things are completely fucking ridiculous.

 During the Summer of 2005, my inline hockey team won a National Championship in Huntington Beach, CA. It was one of the proudest moments of my life and when I fell in love with California.
-I got with decent amount of girls that summer too.
+I got with a decent amount of girls that summer too.
 I fell in love with one of them, Montana.
 Her dad won the lottery about 6 months later and they moved from the Central Valley to Los Angeles.
+Completely random.

 When I came back, my ex-girlfriend (also best friend) committed suicide.
 I was absolutely destroyed for a long time.
 Over a year later, she turned out to be alive and in a protection program.
 To this day, I don't know the details, other than- to me, she died.
 I wrote my own suicide note but I decided to abuse steroids instead.
 A lot of my new friends at Florida were sympathetic and welcomed me into their crew.
 That was nice.